-The key activities of the Project carried out in the reporting period included reclamation works and land-side works.
-Reclamation works included deep cement mixing (DCM) works, marine filling, and seawall construction.
-Land-based works involved mainly foundation and substructure work for Terminal 2 expansion, modification and tunnel work for Automated People Mover (APM) and Baggage Handling System (BHS), and preparation work for utilities, with activities include site establishment, site office construction, road and drainage works, cable ducting, demolition of existing facilities, piling, and excavation works.
+The key activities of the Project carried out in the reporting period included reclamation works and land-based works.
+Works in the reclamation areas included DCM works, marine filling, seawall and facilities construction, together with runway and associated works.
+Land-based works on existing airport island involved mainly airfield works, foundation and substructure work for Terminal 2 expansion, modification and tunnel work for APM and BHS systems, and preparation work for utilities, with activities include site establishment, site office construction, road and drainage works, cable ducting, demolition of existing facilities, piling, and excavation works.